sbgnt / subagent

 # Or via API:

-curl -X POST https://sbgnt.com/a/my-agent \
+curl -X POST https://sbgnt.com/a/wikipedia \

 -H "Authorization: Bearer $SBGNT_TOKEN" \